eliotmatrva/realTimeBusTracker/README.md

 2. Buses are color coded, and the included legend provides the bus IDs for each color.

 <h2>How to Run</h2>
-(1) Download the following 3 files from the masterbranch of this repository into a directory on your local machine:
+(1) Download the following 3 files from this repository into a directory on your local machine:
 <ul>
   <li>mapanimation.js</li>
   <li>styles.css</li>